BakerJr1904/github-repository-practice/README.md

 Type a short, memorable name for your repository.<br/>
 Optionally, add a description of your repository.<br/>
 Choose a repository visibility.<br/>
-Select Initialize this repository with a README.
+Select Initialize this repository with a README.<br/>
 Click Create repository.